KooiInc/StringInterpolator/README.md

-# StringInterpolator
+# String interpolate utility

 A small String interpolate utility.
-Use it to interpolate strings using one or more Objects for replacements.
+Use it to replace tags within template strings using one or more Objects for replacements.

 The interpolator is an Object containing two methods: `interpolate` and `interpolateClear`.